asynchronics/nexosim-py/docs/user_guide.md

 The simulation can be advanced to the time of the next scheduled events with the [`step()`][nexosim.Simulation.step] method.
 All events scheduled for the same time are processed as well.
-This method blocks until all of the relevant events are processed.
+This method blocks until all the relevant events are processed.

 ```python